ConsenSysMesh/live-libs/README.md

 ## TODO

-* Review [@tcoulter's code](https://gist.github.com/tcoulter/5ac2a569f3b58614a44753939d7b1eae) for generating code from an ABI.
-* Need a linking solution for when we use the installer approach.
+* Override `import` so that we don't have to use the `// live-libs: ` approach
-* Consider multiple environments, as well as how to test against these libraries.
+* Improve multiple environment support, especially: how to test against these libraries.

 ## Author